 Supplements like spirulina may interact with medication and may not be suitable for people with certain health conditions.
 Talk with your doctor before incorporating it into your diet.

-We sell only the most premium quality products available, sourced from the best available manufacturers of that product in the world
+We sell only premium quality products, sourced from the best available manufacturers of that product in the world

-Our products are tested for purity, heavy metals and bacterial count and are sourced from GMP and ISO certified manufacturers
+Our products are routinely tested for purity, heavy metals and bacterial count and are sourced from GMP and ISO certified manufacturers only

 We stand by our products, and use them ourselves everyday